-- More fluids.
+More fluids.
 Dehydration decreases blood volume, causing blood pressure to drop.
 Staying hydrated is especially important when exercising.

-- Foods high in vitamin B-12: Having too little vitamin B-12 can lead to anemia, which can cause low blood pressure.
-Foods high in vitamin B-12 include eggs, fortified cereals, and beef.
+> - Foods high in vitamin B-12.
+Too little vitamin B-12 can lead to anemia, which can cause low blood pressure.
+Foods high in B-12 include eggs, fortified cereals, and beef.

-- Foods high in folate.
+> - Foods high in folate.
 Too little folate can have the same effect as too little vitamin B-12.
 Examples of folate-rich foods include asparagus, beans, lentils, citrus fruits, leafy greens, eggs, and liver.

-- Salt.
+> - Salt.
 Salty foods can increase blood pressure.
 Try eating canned soup, smoked fish, cottage cheese, and olives.

-- Caffeine.
+> - Caffeine.
 Coffee and caffeinated tea may temporarily spike blood pressure by stimulating the cardiovascular system and boosting your heart rate.

+>

-Talk to your doctor or a dietitian about the foods you should scratch off your shopping list and those you should eat in moderation.
+> Talk to your doctor or a dietitian about the foods you should scratch off your shopping list and those you should eat in moderation.
 There are ways you can modify daily behaviors that may help as well.

+>

-Here are a few other changes you can make to your diet to raise your blood pressure:
+> Here are a few other changes you can make to your diet to raise your blood pressure:

+>

-- Eat small meals more frequently.
+> - Eat small meals more frequently.
 Large meals may cause more dramatic drops in blood pressure, as your body works harder to digest larger meals.

-- Drink more water and limit alcohol, as dehydration lowers blood pressure.
+> - Drink more water and limit alcohol.
+Dehydration lowers blood pressure.

-- Avoiding spending long amounts of time in of saunas, hot tubs, and steam rooms.
+> - Avoiding spending long amounts of time in saunas, hot tubs, and steam rooms.

-- Change body positions (such as standing up) slowly.
+> - Change body positions (such as standing up) slowly.

-- Avoid prolonged bed rest.
+> - Avoid prolonged bed rest.

-- Wear compression stockings, which help blood move back upward from your legs and feet.
+> - Wear compression stockings, which help blood move back upward from your legs and feet.
 You can purchase them online.

+>

-A drop in blood pressure is common during the first 24 weeks of pregnancy.
+> A drop in blood pressure is common during the first 24 weeks of pregnancy.
 The circulatory system starts to expand, and hormonal changes cause your blood vessels to dilate.